 Really good memories about this band - exceptional musicians!

 The first lead guitarist of The Yardbirds was Anthony "Top" Topham.
 He left the band before they achieved mainstream popularity and was replaced by Eric Clapton, the first of three lead guitarists from the Yardbirds to gain an international reputation (the other two being Jeff Beck and Jimmy Page).

 They had this one other guitarist before Beck and Page.
 What was his name again?

-Heavies before their time.
+Heavyweights before their time.
 Beck and then Page.
-I doesn't get better than that.
+It doesn't get better than that.

-Crosby Stills and Nash must be in the top ten in my opinion.
+Crosby, Stills, and Nash must be in the top ten, in my opinion.
 They dominated the "folk-rock" scene.
-If you compare the quality of the music with other 1960s bands CSN has to be in the top ten.
+If you compare the quality of their music with other 1960s bands, CSN has to be in the top ten.

-Sure they started off as manufactured boy band but they took control and ended up performing all their material and writing much of it as well.
-They also have great character sketch songs such as PO BOX 9847 and Mr Webster, that you would never hear from any boy bands from the last 4 decades.
-Also whether they wrote or played on certain songs, those first 6 albums are rock solid and sound like a perfect amalgamation of all the best acts of the 60s, specifically the Beatles, the Byrds, the Beach Boys and the Lovin's Spoonful.
+Sure, they started off as a manufactured boy band, but they took control and ended up performing all their material and writing much of it as well.
+They also have great character sketch songs such as PO BOX 9847 and Mr. Webster, that you would never hear from any boy bands from the last four decades.
+Also, whether they wrote or played on certain songs, those first six albums are rock solid and sound like a perfect amalgamation of all the best acts of the 60s, specifically The Beatles, The Byrds, The Beach Boys, and The Lovin' Spoonful.